scrabbletank/farhome-rules/farhome-2/rules-notes.md

 - [ ] *Portent*: Daily Power, reaction, when a creature you can see makes a roll, reveal you have seen this in a vision.
 You give that creature rerolls equal to 1/2 Willpower.
 - [ ] *Prepare Spells*: Non-combat action, replace a prepared spell with another spell.
 - [ ] [ ] *Danger Sense*: Choose an attribute.
 Your saving throws of that attribute have +1 if they are less than or equal to your Willpower.
+- [ ] *Brew Potion*: Allows you to brew a potion from various ingredients.
+  - [ ] Remove 1 challenge die when brewing with 2 or more ingredients.
 - [ ] *Opportunity Attack*: Reaction, make a melee attack when a creature leaves your zone of control.

 ### Spirit